 Retirement Plan Basics

-Participating Employers are able to make tax-sheltered contributions to the Plan Recordkeeper, TIAA, for eligible staff members.
+Participating Employers are able to make tax-sheltered contributions for eligible staff members.

-Employees of participating Employers are encouraged to enroll for the purpose of making pre-tax elective contributions towards their own eventual retirement readiness, whether or not the employee meets Plan criteria for receiving Employer contributions.
+Employees of participating Employers are able to enroll for the purpose of making pre-tax Elective contributions towards their own eventual retirement readiness, whether or not the employee meets Plan criteria for receiving Employer contributions.

-The Plan was restated in 2014.
-Find the governing Plan document here: UU Organizations Retirement Plan home page.
+The Plan was restated in 2014 and can be found on the UU Organizations Retirement Plan home page.

 Each Employer is responsible to administer the Plan for the benefit of their employees and in compliance with the Plan document, their confirmed Employer Participation Agreement on file with the Unitarian Universalist Association (UUA) Retirement Plan Director, and all applicable federal regulations.

 The Retirement Plan Committee oversees the Plan.